duylam/git-branch-clean/README.md

 Finished!
 ```

-5. Your git folder (or remote git repo) is clean now
+5. Your git folder (or remote git repo) is clean now.
+See more options with `git-gc -h`

 ## 2. Contribution